BabylonJS/OldDocumentationSite/content/How_To/camera/WebVR_Helper.md

 Teleportation has two observables you can subscribe to:

-onBeforeCameraTeleport: Observable raised when teleportation is requested, receiving target Vector3 position as parameters:
+onBeforeCameraTeleport: Observable raised when teleportation is requested, receiving target Vector3 position as parameter:

 ```javascript
 vrHelper.onBeforeCameraTeleport.add((targetPosition) => {